edukey/thoughts/devlangs/semantic_ide.md

 # Semantic IDE

+Let the IDE render the language in various ways to accommodate each ones personal flavours, with a single possible syntax behind, human readable and source control friendly.

+Facts :
 * All development languages have a human understandable and IDE supported textual syntax, behind which lied a semantic retrieved by both the compiler/interpreter and the IDE to do their respective jobs.
 * Many peoples have different ways to quickly understand a program : may need space and keywords, or instead compacity and rich characters set